tabsdata/tutorials/t01_csv_pub_sub/README.md

 * connect with external systems with ease through our built-in connectors, and
 * process data as tables when defining Tabsdata functions.

 Let’s dive in!
-We’ll start with setting up the system to prepare us to work with the Tabsdata functions.
+We’ll start by setting up the system to prepare us to work with the Tabsdata functions.

 # Step 1.
 Setting up the system

 ## 1. Install Tabsdata

-To install Tabsdata, run the following command in your CLI:
+To install/update the Tabsdata Python package, run this command in your CLI:

 ```
-$ pip install tabsdata
+$ pip install tabsdata --upgrade
 ```

-**Important:** Your virtual environment or alternative installation location must have **Python 3.12 or later**.
+Please note that you need **Python 3.12 or later**, to install the package.
+Additionally, you need **Tabsdata python package 0.9.2 or later** to successfully run the functions from this article.

 ## 2. Start the Tabsdata Server